DEFRA/software-development-standards/docs/guides/privileged_devices.md

 ### Windows Subsystem for Linux
 If you are undertaking development, testing or prototyping activities, you are likely to benefit from being able to build and test in a Linux environment.

-The recommended approach to this if you have a Windows machine is to use the Windows Subsystem for Linux (WSL).
+The recommended approach to this if you have a Windows machine is to use the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL).

 You should ensure that you are using Windows 11 in order to get the best experience and install WSL2 rather than WSL1.

 Follow the below Microsoft guide to install the distro of your choice.
-The Ubuntu distro is recommended.
+The Ubuntu distro is recommended as it is the default distro for WSL and is widely used, including deployment across Defra.
+This means that there are plenty of resources that can help with any WSL or Linux-related issues.
+Also, Ubuntu is one of the easiest distros to work with as it it is well-maintained and well-supported by tool and utility makers.

 [Installation Guide](https://learn.microsoft.com/en-us/windows/wsl/install)